peshkira/c3po/_README.md

 ### Roadmap

-* Introduction of a controlled vocabulary for properties
+* A controlled vocabulary for properties
-* Implement HBASE backend
+* HBASE backend
-* Implement Data Connector API
+* Data Connector API

 ## How to install and use